Skip to Content

 Voting flow

-BMX Tokenomics
+BWS Tokenomics

-BMX is Boardwalk’s protocol token.
+BWS is Boardwalk’s protocol token.
 It functions as both a utility token and a consumption token across all chain deployments.

 Deflationary by design.
-Several protocol actions permanently remove BMX from supply by sending it to the burn address (0x000000000000000000000000000000000000dEaD).
+Several protocol actions permanently remove BWS from supply by sending it to the burn address (0x000000000000000000000000000000000000dEaD).
 Tokens sent to this address cannot be recovered or re-issued.

-Primary BMX Liquidity
+Primary BWS Liquidity

 Community Signals and Discovery